sihan-shao/sihan-shao.github.io/_posts/2021-09-16-bluetooth_antenna.markdown

 course: "ELEC-E4740 - Antennas Workshop D"
 ---

 With Ali Kourani.
-This project includes a smartwatch rim antenna design using CST and AWR software, emphasizing integration into the device's lateral faces.
-The optimal design was manufactured and tested with a hand phantom and battery cover, achieving a -1.0 dB realized gain and a 10m coverage area.
+Designed a smartwatch rim antenna integrated into the device's lateral faces using CST and AWR software, tested with a hand phantom and battery cover.